-Applicants may apply online, receive additional disaster assistance information and download applications at https://disasterloan.sba.gov/ela.
+Applicants may apply online, receive additional disaster assistance information and download applications at https://disasterloanassistance.sba.gov/ela.
 Applicants may also call SBA's Customer Service Center at (800) 659-2955 or email disastercustomerservice@sba.gov for more information on SBA disaster assistance.
-Individuals who are deaf or hard-of-hearing may call (800) 877-8339.
+If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.
 Completed applications should be mailed to U.S. Small Business Administration, Processing and Disbursement Center, 14925 Kingsport Road, Fort Worth, TX 76155.